Kropensaft/Dijkstra_visualization/readME.md

 ### Dependecies
 Install dependecies using the included bash script.
 The script isnt OS specific and recognizes and adjusts based on your running OS:
+**Depending on your OS you may need to set up permisions after cloning!**
 - OS: Windows
 ```bash
 dependecies.sh